ShailChoksi/chatbot/src/data/smalltalk.md

 - Please forgive me
 - Forgive me for this

-## intent:smalltalk_dialog_hug
-- *hug*
-- Hug me
-- Hugged
-- Hugging
-- I love a hug
-- I want a hug
-- I would like a hug
-- Please hug me!
-- could you give me a hug
-- do you want a hug
-- hug you
-- may I hug you
-- wanna hug
-- want a hug?
-- you hugged
-- I want a hug
-- I need a hug
-- I'm looking for a hug
-- Give me a hug
-- Please give me a hug
-- Please hug me
-- I need hugs
-- I want hugs
-- Looking for hugs
-- Waiting for my hug
-- Do you want a hug from me?
-- Are you interested in a hug?
-- Can I hug you?
-- Can I please hug you?
-- About to hug you!

 ## intent:smalltalk_compliment
+- :)
+- This is great!
+- Amazing!
+- I'm impressed!
+- Good job!
+- Good job with this one!
+- You are very helpful.
+- You did a great job.
+- You did a good job.
+- I'm happy with this.
+- I'm happy with your performance.
+- Great job!
+- Great work!
+- This is awesome.
+- This is very good.
+- Impressive.
+- Awesome job!
+- You did a good job helping me!
+- I'm happy with what you did for me.
+- Cool!
+- Very helpful.
+- So helpful.
+- I'm so happy with your work.
+- Awesome job, chat bot!
+- Wow, impressive!
+- Great performance.
+- I'm happy with everything you did.
+- Fantastic!
+- Fantastic work!
 - Awesome
 - I do like you
 - I just like you